SunJ1025/OE-BevSeg/README.md

-# Simple-BEV: What Really Matters for Multi-Sensor BEV Perception?

 This is the official code release for our paper **OE-BevSeg: An Object Informed and Environment Aware Multimodal Framework for Bird’s-eye-view Vehicle Semantic Segmentation. **